lucas-a-rodrigues/angular-elastic-builder/README.md

     - Currently supported:
       - `'number'`: in addition to Generic Options, gets "&gt;", "&ge;", "&lt;", "&le;", "="
       - `'term'`: in addition to Generic Options, gets "Equals" and "!
 Equals"
+      - `'date'`: in addition to Generic Options, gets "Equals", "Last x days", "Next x days"
+      - `'multi'`: in addition to Generic Options, gets "Equals" and "!
+Equals"
-      - `'boolean'`: Does not get Generic Options.
-Gets `true` and `false`
+      - `'boolean'`: in addition to Generic Options, gets "Equals"
-        - These are actually "equals 0" and "equals 1" for the database query
+        - These are actually "equals N" and "equals S" for the database query

 Generic Options
   - In addition to any specific options for fields, all fields also get a "Exists" and "!
 Exists" option